Generates values for treatment factors using the design key method (R.W. Payne).

 If any of the block or treatment factors has a non-prime number of levels, it must be specified as the combination of two or more (pseudo) factors: for example, in a block design with blocks of size eight, the plots would need to be specified by three factors with two levels (see Example 4).
 Thus the

-COLPRIMES option lets you supply a variate listing the prime numbers for each column of the key, and the
+COLPRIMES option allows you to supply a variate listing the prime numbers for each column of the key, and the

 COLMAPPINGS option then a variate to indicate the “plot” factor corresponding to each column.
 So, in Example 4, where we have